popdemtech/smartsite/walkthrough/2_Basics/2_2_add_template_engine.md

 ```

 ### 4. Render the view template
 To send a static HTML file, Express' `response.sendFile` method was used.
-In the case of view template rendering, a different method must be used to indicate the desired response to send to the user must first be generated through a templating engine, `response.render`.
+In the case of view template rendering, a different method must be used to indicate the desired response to send to the user must first be generated through a templating engine.
+The method is `response.render`.

 `response.render` accepts two parameters, 1) the filename and 2) an object of variables with which to render the file.

-1. Use `response.render` within the root route handler in place of `response.sendFile`.
+Use `response.render` within the root route handler in place of `response.sendFile`.

 <div class="filename">index.js</div>